Regardless of your area of medicine, one thing all physicians worry about is the possibility of a malpractice suit.

 In the event that a patient sues you, malpractice insurance can help cover a variety of things.

 Medical malpractice insurance covers the cost of any medical damages you have to pay to the patient.
 It covers settlement costs and punitive damages.
-It even helps to cover your legal fees, defense fees, and the cost of expert witnesses to provide testimony on your behalf.
+It even helps to cover your legal fees, defense costs, and the cost of expert witnesses to provide testimony on your behalf.

 Without it, you may have to pay for all of those expenses on your own.